LtdDan82/DisasterResponsePipeline/README.md

 # Disaster Response Pipeline Project
 ### Project Summary
 Task of this project was to read in textdata that could possibly contain information on disasters (like medical help, water, ...).
 1st step: The dataset is cleaned (duplicates, etc.) and natural language processing in terms of tokenization (word_tokenize, lemmatize) is carried out to generate certain features.
-The dataset is save din an SQL .db file.
+The dataset is saved in an SQL .db file.

 2nd step: A Machine Learning pipeline with GridSearch included is created and a DecisionTree Classifer is trained on the trainset and evaluated on testset data.
 The trained model is then saved to a pickle file.
 The trained model will be used for further input of textdata in the app.